virtual-labs/exp-pulse-amplitude-modulation-iitd/experiment/theory.md

       PWM is widely used in power control and digital systems for its efficiency.
       Pulse Position Modulation (PPM) changes the position of pulses within a fixed interval according to the signal’s amplitude, it encodes information in timing rather than amplitude.
-      Pulse Code Modulation (PCM) involves sampling an analog signal, quantizing these samples, and encoding them into binary form.
       For example, these pulse modulation techniques are used in optical fibers, wireless channels, computer buses, etc.</p>
     </div></div>